Contributed By Yoon & Yang LLC

 Article 56 of the Labor Standards Act governs overtime pay.
-More specifically, at least 50% of the ordinary wage must be additionally paid for (i) overtime worked in excess of the statutory working hours (ie, eight hours per day, 40 hours per week), (ii) work performed during holidays and (iii) work performed during night-time (ie, between 10pm and 6am).
+More specifically, at least 50% of the ordinary wage must be additionally paid for:

 Minimum Wage Requirements

 By August 5th of every year, the Minister of Employment and Labor determines the minimum wage applicable in the following year.
 The publicly announced minimum wage becomes effective as of January 1st of the following year.
-Currently the hourly minimum wage for 2019 is KRW8,350.
-The hourly minimum wage for 2020 has been scheduled to be KRW8,590.
+Currently the hourly minimum wage for 2020 is KRW8,590.
+The hourly minimum wage for 2021 has been scheduled to be KRW8,720.

 Employers are required to pay at least the minimum wage to their employees pursuant to Article 6(1) of the Minimum Wage Act.
 Therefore, in accordance with Article 6(3) of the Minimum Wage Act, employment contracts that stipulate for wages below the minimum wage level are invalidated as to such stipulation and, by operation of law, the wages under such employment contracts are presumed to be minimum wages.